mprpic/nil.bz/app/blog_posts/20161006_python-bugzilla-tips-and-gotchas.md

 ## Query building

 If you need to build out a very specific bug query, it helps if you can use the web UI to do this.
-You may end up with a list of bugs and pretty long URL.
+You may end up with a list of bugs and a pretty long URL.
 Now, if you want to use that same query in a script, you can use a handy `url_to_query` method to get the dictionary representation of that
 query: